The Keeper by Sarah Langan

 - Finished reading it on September 14, 2002

 - I've been wanting to try a James Patterson book for a while now.
-Having seen the movie already, I had thought that the book for Kiss The Girls would be a good one to try.
+Having seen the movie already, I had thought that the book for KISS THE GIRLS would be a good one to try.
 Now after finishing the book, I'm not so sure.
 The story is about two serial killers and how they are hunted down by Detective Alex Cross, played by Morgan Freeman in the movie.
 First the positive, I enjoyed the writing, the pacing and the plot.
 It moved along at a good pace and kept my interest without becoming boring.
 The story was a good one also, pretty clever and fun both for the film and the book.
 Now for the neutral, Alex Cross in the book was younger than Cross in the movie.
 It kept throwing me because I was picturing Freeman in my head but he was too old for several of the scenes.
 This wasn't Patterson's fault but my own.
 Finally the negative, characterization.
 I had a hard time identifying and seeing the characters.
 The start of the book pretty much jumped straight into action with Cross and didn't really identify the person; it definitely felt like Cross was being carried over from other books and that I should have known him already, which I didn't.
 Also his partner kept breezing in and out and felt like he didn't belong.
 Sure, we were told that he was important but we never saw him really do much.
 Just Cross saying how helpful he was.
 The end result, I would recommend the book as being pretty good but not great.
 As for Patterson, I'm going to continue giving him a try; maybe I'll like my next pick of him more.

 Kisscut by Karin Slaughter